chraibi/chraibi.github.io/_posts/2016-10-26-JPS_SumoViz3D.md

 - a geometry file (called `geometry.txt`)
 - and a trajectory file called `b090_combined.txt`.

-I'm sure the names can be changed, but as I said before, the code is not actively developed.
-So, for the time being let's just don't care.
+the names are hard coded, but surely can be changed in the code.
+For the time being let's just don't care.

 What we need is a parser to convert `JuPedSim`'s files in `SumoVis3D` required formats, move the